adidi24/Multi-View-Majority-Vote-Learning-Algorithms-Direct-Minimization-of-PAC-Bayesian-Bounds/README.md

 - `bounds/`: A directory containing implementations of the Multi-view PAC-Bayesian `First Order`, `Second Order`, and `C` bounds, found under the `first_order/`, `second_order/`, and `c_bound/` subdirectories, respectively.

-- `empirical_evaluation_jupyter.ipynb`: A Jupyter notebook for conducting empirical evaluations and analyses.
+- `empirical-evaluation-jupyter.ipynb`: A Jupyter notebook for conducting empirical evaluations and analyses.

 ## Requirements